About me

 Outreach

-I am a co-founder and co-organiser of the Friday Primes, a monthly Berlin/Potsdam meet-up for PhDs and postdocs working on language processing.
+I was a co-founder and co-organiser of the Friday Primes, a monthly Berlin/Potsdam meet-up for PhDs and postdocs working on language processing.

 Keywords